 Over time, as the plaque builds up and the arteries become narrower, the heart muscle does not get enough blood.
 This can cause angina, which is a condition felt as pain or discomfort in the chest and the most common symptom of coronary artery disease.

 Coronary artery disease can also lead to heart failure, a condition wherein the heart cannot pump enough blood to meet the body’s needs.
 Other problems, such as irregular heartbeat, or arrhythmia, can also develop.

-Advances in basic science have shown that atherosclerosis is not just a fat-depositing process; it also involves an ongoing inflammatory response that plays a key role in all stages of the disease.
+Advances in basic science have shown that atherosclerosis is not just a fat-depositing process; it also involves an ongoing inflammatory response that plays a

 The LiU researchers remark that inflammation plays an important role in many aspects of coronary artery disease, such as heart attack and angina.